-There is uncertainty related to estimates of Mineral resources and Mineral reserves
+There is uncertainty related to estimates of Mineral Resources and Mineral Reserves

-There is a degree of uncertainty attributable to the calculation of Mineral resources and Mineral reserves, which must be considered only estimates of mineralization until an ore body is actually mined and processed.
-The Mineral resources and Mineral reserves disclosed under "Mineral Projects - Corani Silver-Lead-Zinc Property" are estimates only, and no assurance can be given, if the Corani Property reaches commercial production, that the tonnages and grades anticipated by these estimates will be achieved or that the indicated level of recovery will be realized.
-Any material change in the quantity of Mineral reserves, Mineral resources, grades and recoveries may affect the economic viability of the Company's properties.
+There is a degree of uncertainty attributable to the calculation of Mineral Resources and Mineral Reserves, which must be considered only estimates of mineralization until an ore body is actually mined and processed.
+The Mineral Resources and Mineral Reserves disclosed under "Mineral Projects - Corani Silver-Lead-Zinc Property" are estimates only, and no assurance can be given, if the Corani Property achieves production, that the tonnages and grades anticipated by these estimates will be realized or that the indicated level of recovery will be obtained.
+Any material change in the quantity of Mineral Reserves, Mineral Resources, grades and recoveries may affect the economic viability of the Company's properties.

-Market fluctuations and the prices of metals may render Mineral reserves uneconomic.
-Moreover, shortterm operating factors relating to the mineral deposits, such as the need for orderly development of the deposits or the processing of new or different grades of ore, may cause any mining operation to be unprofitable in any particular accounting period.
+Market fluctuations and the prices of metals may render Mineral Reserves uneconomic.
+Moreover, shortterm operating factors relating to the mineral deposits, such as the need for orderly development of the deposits or the processing of new or different grades of ore, may cause any mining operation to be unprofitable in any particular financial period.